camptocamp/c2cgeoportal/doc/integrator/install_application.rst

     ./docker-run make --makefile=<user>.mk build

-Create the application tables, and directly set the version (details later):
+This previous command will do many things like:

+  * adapt the application configuration to your environment,

+  * build the JavaScript and CSS resources into compressed files.

+Then create the application tables:

 .. prompt:: bash